Where to See the Brightest Holiday Lights in the Hudson Valley

 Visit the farm this holiday season for a magical walk-through light experience.
 The displays contain over half a million brilliant lights that dazzle in whimsical creatures, light-changing orbs, thematic installations, and interactive light displays.
 Walk through illuminated tunnels as you slip into this nighttime fantasy world with a warm drink in hand.

-True to its name, American Christmas goes big for the holiday season.
+True to its name, Christmas in America goes big for the holiday season.
 The Mount Vernon brand, known for creating incredible light displays in New York, adds a major dose of sparkle to Westchester with a luminous setup throughout December.
 Go for the maze of over 100,000 lights, and don’t forget to stop for a picture with Santa on special days.
 Plus, since the event is indoors, there’s no need to worry about loading on layer after layer to keep away the chill.
 This event is ideal for the entire family, with reservations required.
-Cost ranges between $10-$20 per person, and all proceeds go toward several Mount Vernon nonprofit organizations, with over $81,000 being donated last year.
+Cost ranges between $10 to $15 per person, and all proceeds go toward several Mount Vernon nonprofit organizations.

 Kevin McCurdy’s Holiday Spirit Festival: Winter Wonderland Walk